 Best Flooring For Wet Areas

 Porcelain tiles are a great solution for wet areas, because they’re low maintenance and harder than natural stone and ceramic, making them less likely to stain or chip.
-Porcelain manufacturers have really made a lot of progress in the design and appearance of the tiles, and do a great job mimicking all kinds of looks from various hardwoods to natural stones.
+Porcelain manufacturers have really made a lot of progress in the design and appearance of flooring tiles, and do a great job mimicking all kinds of looks from various hardwoods to natural stones.

-“While natural stone is definitely a viable option for the “splash zones” of the home, it is important to be mindful of the regular maintenance and the fact that they can stain and chip,” notes Terry.
-“However, natural stone was done with Mother Nature’s paint brush – it’s one of a kind.
-To some, the maintenance is worth it.”
+While natural stone is definitely a viable option for the “splash zones” of the home, it does have the potential for staining and chipping.
+Natural stone will need regular sealing, and you have to be careful about the types of cleaners you use so that you don’t damage the stone.
+Even with these cautions, natural stone was created with Mother Nature’s paint brush – it’s one of a kind.
+To some, the maintenance and care is absolutely worth it.